opendilab/PRG/README.md

 🎉 What I cannot create, I do not understand.

 # 🔥 News
-- *2025.06.26*: We update WavTokenizer camera ready version for ICCV 2025.
+- *2025.06.26*: We update WavTokenizer camera ready version for ICCV 2025 and release project website(https://opendilab.github.io/PRG/)
 - *2024.11.29*: We release PRG on arxiv.

 # Upcoming Features and Changes